 Symptoms of BPPV

-The most common symptom of BPPV is vertigo.
-This is usually a brief episode of spinning or whirling, which can be triggered by changes in head position, such as turning over in bed, bending over, or tilting the head.
-Other symptoms of BPPV may include:
+The hallmark symptom is a brief episode of spinning or whirling triggered by changes in head position.
+Additional symptoms may include:

-- Anxiety: The unpredictable nature of BPPV can cause anxiety and stress in some people.
+- Anxiety: The unpredictable nature of vertigo can cause stress and anxiety.

-- Fatigue: The constant feeling of dizziness and disorientation can be exhausting and can lead to fatigue.
+- Fatigue: Constant dizziness and disorientation can lead to fatigue.

-- Balance problems: BPPV can cause balance problems, which can lead to falls or difficulty walking.
+- Balance Problems: Impaired balance leading to falls or difficulty walking.

-- Medications: Medications, such as vestibular suppressants or anti-nausea drugs, may be prescribed to relieve symptoms of BPPV.
+- Medications: Vestibular suppressants or anti-nausea drugs may be prescribed to alleviate symptoms.

-- Surgery: In rare cases, surgery may be recommended to treat BPPV that does not respond to other treatment options.
+- Surgery: In rare cases, surgery may be recommended for inner ear disruption resistant to other treatments.

 Prevention of BPPV

-- Treating ear infections: Prompt treatment of ear infections can help to prevent damage to the inner ear that can lead to BPPV.
+- Treating Ear Infections: Prompt treatment of ear infections can prevent inner ear damage.

-- Limiting alcohol and caffeine: Excessive consumption of alcohol or caffeine can affect the inner ear and increase the risk of developing BPPV.
+- Limiting Alcohol and Caffeine: Excessive consumption of alcohol or caffeine may impact the inner ear, increasing the risk.

 In conclusion, BPPV is a common vestibular disorder that can cause significant symptoms of vertigo, dizziness, and imbalance.
 However, with proper diagnosis and treatment, most patients can experience significant improvement in their symptoms and quality of life.
 If you are experiencing symptoms of BPPV, it is important to speak with our providers at Enticare to determine the best course of treatment for your individual case.
 Don’t hesitate to call us at 480-214-9000.